ilyabelow/path_of_pain/README.md

 ![alt text](https://i.imgur.com/j1OqoOF.png)

 To download the game, you have to install Git LFS.
-If you don't have it, you can download th game from [here](https://drive.google.com/drive/folders/1-Vqp55Vg_-xMW0tJXuf5D8RHRGseUsaw?usp=sharing)
+If you don't have it, you can download the game from [here](https://drive.google.com/drive/folders/1-Vqp55Vg_-xMW0tJXuf5D8RHRGseUsaw?usp=sharing)

 ### Controls